amitmse/in_Python_/Logistic Regression/README.md

 		(Apply negative to minimize the Log Likelihood Function)

 	Cost function :
-		- The logistic regression cost function, also known as the log loss.
+		- Log Loss is cost function of logistic regression.
-		- It tried to quantify the error factor of logistic regression.
-It calculates how well the logistic regression is performing based on the actual vs predicted value.
-Error factor = Predicted – Actual.
+    		- It quantifies the error of a logistic regression by assessing how effectively it separates actual from predicted.
+Error = Predicted – Actual.

 -----------------------------------------------------------------------------------------------------------------------